woumo/SololearnCodeCoachLeetcodeSolutions/README.md

-# Sololearn_CodeCoach_Solutions
-Sololearn Code Coach Solutions
+# Sololearn Code Coach Solutions

+This repository consists of three folders categorized by the difficulty level of the exercise.

+The solutions are written by me (@woumo) and are not the most optimal answers.

+This repository has an educational character and is free to use by anyone interested.